cheriot/netpoltool/README.md

 CLI evaluation of Kubernetes NetworkPolicys with detailed output helpful for debugging.
 Given source and destination pods, identify the NetworkPolicies that apply and whether a connection is allowed.

+Maturity: Alpha.
+The core NetworkPolicy evaluation is unit tested, but may have incorrect assertions based on my reading of the spec.
+Integration testing has been limited and manual.

 ### Requirements
 * golang 1.18beta